-In this school support will be sought from Dudley MBC to provide a legal and HR representative.
+Dudley MBC who will provide a legal and HR representative;

 The panel should be supported by a note taker / Clerk to the Governing Body.

 The letter to the teacher inviting them to this hearing must state:

 - The date, time and location of the hearing; - Any witnesses that will be called; - Details of how their performance has fallen short of requirements; and - State clearly that one outcome of the meeting could be termination of their employment; - A reminder that they have a right to be accompanied.